 If you are still struggling with the water temperature, here are a few tips:

 - Don't let food dry on dishes or pots and pans.
-Scrape them and wash them right away in the warmest water you can stand.
+Scrape and wash them right away in the warmest water you can stand.
 You'll spend a lot less time with your hands in the water.

 - Fill the sink or dishpan with super hot water and a squirt of grease-cutting dishwashing liquid.
 Put the dishes in to soak.
 When the water cools enough to be tolerable to you, the dishes will already be almost grease-free and any stuck on food will be soft.